-Each year, businesses spend tens of thousands of dollars updating their websites with new colors, layouts, icons and backgrounds.
+Each year, businesses spend millions of dollars updating their websites with new colors, layouts, icons and backgrounds.
 Designers, developers and experts sit in meetings.
-Conference calls go on for hours.
+Conference calls drag on for hours.
 Emails and messages fly back and forth.
 All while companies fret about their online presence.
 But there’s a dirty secret among web designers…

 A visitor doesn’t care what your website looks like.

 A visitor to your company website doesn’t care about the colors or design or layout.
 A visitor doesn’t care that you have the latest icons and stylesheet features.
 In fact, no one cares what your website looks like (as long as the design isn’t too atrocious).

 Take a look at the most popular websites in the world.
 Facebook, eBay, Google, YouTube and Wikipedia all have extremely basic designs.
 White background, with black text.
 In design terms, some of the web’s most popular sites look like crap.
 But visitors go to these sites looking for products and services and information.
 And the sites get the job done, with minimal design fluff.

 These sites understand their audience and don’t waste time with anything else.

 What do your web visitors care about?

 Customers are coming to your website because they want some piece of information, about you or your company services.
 What are your hours?
 What are your prices?
 Where can they book an appointment or make a reservation?
 If you have products for sale, are the details and specs listed clearly?
 What about large, high quality images for your products?

 This is what your customers care about.
 So the most important part of web design should be getting your visitors to the information they want as efficiently as possible.

 Efficiency equals happy customers.
 And repeat visitors.